Cannabis use disorder: Risk factors

 Certain factors are considered to heighten the risk of developing cannabis dependence.
 Longitudinal studies over a number of years have enabled researchers to track aspects of social and psychological development concurrently with cannabis use.
 Increasing evidence is being shown for the elevation of associated problems by the frequency and age at which cannabis is used, with young and frequent users being at most risk.
+The frequency of cannabis use and duration of use are considered to be major risk factors for development of cannabis use disorder.
+The strength of cannabis used, with higher THC content conferring a heightened risk, is also thought to be a risk factor.
+Concomitant alcohol or tobacco use, a history of adverse childhood experiences, depression or other psychiatric disorders, stressful life events and parental cannabis use may also increase the risk of developing cannabis use disorder.

 The main factors in Australia, for example, related to a heightened risk for developing problems with cannabis use include frequent use at a young age; personal maladjustment; emotional distress; poor parenting; school drop-out; affiliation with drug-using peers; moving away from home at an early age; daily cigarette smoking; and ready access to cannabis.
 The researchers concluded there is emerging evidence that positive experiences to early cannabis use are a significant predictor of late dependence and that genetic predisposition plays a role in the development of problematic use.

 High risk groups

-A number of groups have been identified as being at greater risk of developing cannabis dependence and, in Australia, for example, have been found to include adolescent populations, Aboriginal and Torres Strait Islanders and people with mental health conditions.
+A number of groups have been identified as being at greater risk of developing cannabis dependence and, in Australia have been found to include adolescent populations, Aboriginal and Torres Strait Islanders and people with mental health conditions.